AlexxNica/NoCountryRedirect/archivedVersions/packedVersions/README.txt

-key for pem file is "code" in norwegian
+"code" in norwegian for the eoc